GDR Children of Namibia: Aftermath

 In the process of the children's homecoming to Namibia, the concept "ex-GDR children" was casually used along with the term "Ossis of Namibia“, as they sometimes regarded themselves as "Ossis".
 The Ossiclub of Windhoek that existed up to 2007 was a place where they regularly met.
 Up to today, the concept of "GDR children" is a meaning that continues to have significance.
 As some of them went to good schools in Namibia and still have a good command of the German language in a country with a strong German influence, they stand to have good career opportunities.
 Unfortunately some still experience difficulties in the search for their own sense of home, culture, and identity.

 Today most of the ex-GDR children describe themselves as "Omulaule", a word in Oshivambo that means "black" or "black man".
+They call their everyday language Oshi-Deutsch, a mixture of German and Oshivambo.

 Their organization continues to operate under the name Freundeskreis ex-DDR, but it is currently largely dormant.